 And I replied, without even looking at the photos, “I don’t care where you live.
 You’ve got an inspiring story to tell, and I can’t wait to share you with everyone.”

 It was true.
 But then I saw her photos and squealed.
-Girl’s got some style!
+She’s got some style!
 So please join me in welcoming sweet Shannon.
 You’re going to love this one.

 Hi!
 I’m super excited to be here with y’all, and to have the opportunity to share my home and story!

 My name is Shannon.
 I’ve been a stay at home mom for 20 years.
-I recently opened an online shop selling mainly vintage home goods and art.
 My husband and bestie is Jad.
 He is an E-Commerce Executive, but most importantly he’s Dad and Pop to our big brood.
 Together we have seven kids.
 Here’s a quick introduction…

 Adara is 21.
 She’s feisty, driven, independent, and most of all, a mama’s girl.
 She currently lives in Texas, but is soon moving back home to Georgia, which makes me all kinds of happy!